| INFORMATION FOR PARENTS SEEKING CHILDREN'S CLASSES

 if class terms have started, still contact them and ask if there is a gap/or someone drops out.
 More classes during holidays, but often booked out weeks before, so contact and ask to be put on email list.

-Always check that the tutors have professional training as teachers and artists, are experienced, undergo ongoing professional development, plus have current working with children clearances, and the classes are well resourced and not too large.
+Always check that the tutors have professional training as teachers and artists, are experienced, undergo ongoing professional development, plus have a current WWC (Working With Children Check) Card, and the classes are well resourced and not too large.
 Look for independent reviews.
-Word of mouth from other parents is also a good way to assess classes.
+Word of mouth from other parents is also another way to assess classes.

 I got the "art bug" when I was young, and after a few detours, I now do it full time and get paid to travel the world!